 - 3 whole large yellow onions peeled and cut into 1/2 in. wedges

 - 3 bay leaves

-- 12 whole peeled garlic cloves
+- 12 whole garlic cloves peeled

-- 28 oz. canned whole tomatoes
+- 28 ounces whole tomatoes canned

-- 1 C chicken stock
+- 1 cup chicken stock

-- 1/2 C red wine
+- 1/2 cup red wine

 - Preheat the oven to 325.

 - Sprinkle the salt, pepper, and ½ tsp of the thyme all over the ribs.
-Heat the oil in a large, heavy bottomed skillet until hot, then add the ribs in batches without crowding, and cook, turning as needed, until they are deeply browned on all sides.
+Heat the oil in a large, heavy-bottomed skillet until hot, then add the ribs in batches without crowding, and cook, turning as needed, until they are deeply browned on all sides.
 Transfer the browned short ribs to a baking dish or casserole just large enough to hold them.

 - Add the bay leaves, a pinch of pepper, and the remaining ½ tsp of thyme.
 Stir well to distribute the seasonings.
 Add the whole garlic cloves and cook 3 minutes longer.
 Pour the tomatoes, stock, and red wine, bring to a simmer, and cook for 5 minutes.
 Taste carefully for seasoning.
 The braising liquid should be highly seasoned.
 Add more salt or pepper if needed.

 - Pour the vegetables and liquid over the browned ribs, and spread the veggies around so they are in an even layer.
 Cover tightly with a double layer of foil, shiny side down.
 Seal tightly.
 Put in the center of the preheated oven to cook for 1½ hours, or until a knife pierces the meat easily.
 Uncover, and bake 30 minutes longer.
 Remove from the oven and spoon off any visible fat.
 Serve hot with vegetables and braising liquid spooned over as a sauce.